Out and About in Berlin - General Program Information

 Our classroom is located in Friedrichshain-Kreuzberg, neighborhoods known for restaurants, clubs, upstart fashion, and an exciting mix of cultures.

-The Friedrichshain location provides access to all modes of public transportation.
-Students receive BWG (Berlin public transportation) passes for the entirety of their stay as part of program fees.
+Students receive BVG (Berlin public transportation) passes for the entirety of their stay as part of program fees.
 Although many neighborhoods will be visited during classes and excursions, the excellent and safe public transportation system means students can and are encouraged to independently explore greater Berlin.

-In general, with an abundance of great street food options in Friedrichshain, students should calculate no less than €15.00 per day for other meals and necessities.
+In general, with an abundance of great street food options in all of Berlin, students should calculate no less than €15.00 per day for other meals and necessities.

 All expenses, including those for optional tours and excursions, are included in program fees.

 One weekend is designated for students to pursue independent travel.